JustAToaster/IntegralCalc/README.md

 # IntegralCalc
-Definite integration on GPU (up to triple integrals).
+Definite integration on GPU (up to triple integrals) with OpenCL 1.2.
 Made as a GPU programming project for University.
 ## Compiling
 For Linux, install the OpenCL SDK: